 Reliable, responsive supply chains deliver quality contraceptives when and where they are needed.
-Through the ‘My Choice’ project, JSI has partnered with Indonesia’s National Population & Family Planning Board to reinvigorate family planning services to ensure that women across four provinces have consistent access to a variety of contraceptive options.
+Through the ‘My Choice’ project, JSI is partnering with Indonesia’s National Population & Family Planning Board (BKKBN) to strengthen the family planning supply chain across four provinces ensuring women have consistent access to a range of contraceptive options.

 - A new min/max inventory control system using consumption data replaced the previous target-based system.
 This reduced stock imbalances across facilities with a greater number of these maintaining adequate levels of stock.

 - Standardized trigger points for emergency orders and reallocation of overstocks.
 This resulted in providers becoming more proactive and the system becoming more adaptive to changing consumption patterns.

 - Institutionalization of Quality Improvement teams at province and district levels.
 This improved the capacity of team members to analyze performance indicators, empowering them to develop local solutions and action plans.
 These forums have been critical in inculcating a culture of data use for decision making and have fostered collaboration among various departments within the family planning office to work towards a common goal of improved supply chain performance.

 - Strengthening the supply chain workforce with the support of a routine mentorship and on-the-job training program.
 This has enabled managers to better understand the needs of health facilities and provide appropriate support.
 In areas where routine supportive supervision and on-the-job training has been performed regularly, there is improved supply chain performance with every visit.